Search results for

 While the OnePlus 9 Pro is aggressive in its RAM management, long-term use of RAMBoost should help Android make better use of its 8GB.
 But I assume that 8GB on other devices will offer a better multitasking experience than on the OnePlus.

 Based on the results, our recommendation is to aim for a minimum of 6GB of RAM when buying a budget smartphone.
 For upper-mid-range or high-end devices, 8GB will provide a good multitasking experience plus some future-proofing.
-What became clear in our testing, though, is that the 12GB RAM on the Galaxy S21 Ultra is clearly useful and should provide a great overall experience to even the most demanding power users.
-At this time, 16GB RAM seems to be nothing more than just bragging rights.
-However, foldable smartphones may challenge that in time as we already have some devices that can have three apps running at once.
+What became clear in our testing and in 2024, though, is that 12GB of RAM is clearly useful and should provide a great overall experience for power users and for on-device AI features.
+It must be said that 16GB RAM seems to be nothing more than just bragging rights for most users, although we expect AI and foldable phones to benefit from this.

 FAQs